snap-one/docs-driverworks-xml/source/includes/30_actions/_45-sortorder.md

 [`<action>`][1]

 The sort order element allows for an ordered display of Command parameters in Composer Pro.
 These parameters can be selected by integrators configuring the driver.
+For more information on Sorting Actions please see: [Actions][2]

 ### Example